 Texas Department of Licensing and Regulation (TDLR) requirements for licensure upon passing the state examination.
 Analysis of career opportunities, license requirements, knowledge and skills expectations, and development of workplace skills are included.
-Cosmetology I/Cosmetology I Lab (Innovative) TSDS PEIMS Code: 13025210 Grade Placement: 10-11 Credits: 1 Prerequisites: Corequisite: This course must be taken concurrently with Cosmetology I and may not be taken as a stand-alone course.
+Cosmetology I/Cosmetology I Lab (Innovative) TSDS PEIMS Code: 13025210 (COSLAB1) Grade Placement: 10-11 Credits: 1 Recommended prerequisite: Introduction to Cosmetology.
+This course must be taken concurrently with Cosmetology I and may not be taken as a stand-alone course.
 Districts are encouraged to offer this lab in a consecutive block with Cosmetology I to allow students sufficient time to master the content of both courses.
-(COSLAB1) Cosmetology I/Cosmetology I Lab (Innovative) course provides students additional lab time to develop proficient and mastery level cosmetology skills and techniques as required by Texas Department of Licensing and Regulation licensing standards.
+Cosmetology I/Cosmetology I Lab (Innovative) course provides students additional lab time to develop proficient and mastery level cosmetology skills and techniques as required by Texas Department of Licensing and Regulation licensing standards.
 Students will be expected to demonstrate mastery in conducting the skills and techniques learned in Cosmetology I with little to no guidance.
-Cosmetology II TSDS PEIMS Code: 13025300 Grade Placement: 11-12 Credit: 2 Prerequisite: Cosmetology I. (COSMET2) In Cosmetology II, students will demonstrate proficiency in academic, technical, and practical knowledge and skills.
+Cosmetology II TSDS PEIMS Code: 13025300 Grade Placement: 11-12 Credit: 2 Prerequisite: Cosmetology I. Recommended Corequisite: Cosmetology II Lab (COSMET2) In Cosmetology II, students will demonstrate proficiency in academic, technical, and practical knowledge and skills.
 The content is designed to provide the occupational skills required for licensure.
 Instruction includes advanced training in professional standards/employability skills; Texas Department of Licensing and Regulation (TDLR) rules and regulations; use of tools, equipment, technologies, and materials; and practical skills.
-Cosmetology II/Cosmetology II Lab (Innovative) TSDS PEIMS Code: 13025310 (COSLAB2) Grade Placement: 11-12 Credits: 3 Prerequisites: Cosmetology I/Cosmetology I Lab (Innovative) Corequisites: The Cosmetology II Lab course may not be taken as a stand-alone course.
-The Cosmetology II course must be taken concurrently with Cosmetology II Lab.
+Cosmetology II/Cosmetology II Lab (Innovative) TSDS PEIMS Code: 13025310 (COSLAB2) Grade Placement: 11-12 Credits: 1 Prerequisites: Cosmetology I/Cosmetology I Lab (Innovative) This course must be taken concurrently with Cosmetology II and may not be taken as a stand-alone course.
 Districts are encouraged to offer this lab in a consecutive block with Cosmetology II to allow students sufficient time to master the content of both courses.
 Cosmetology II /Cosmetology II Lab (Innovative) course provides students additional lab time to develop proficient and mastery level cosmetology skills and techniques as required by Texas Department of Licensing and Regulation licensing standards.
 Students are expected to develop proficient and mastery level work samples and to expand their work experiences.
 Practicum in Human Services/Extended Practicum in Human Services TSDS PEIMS Code: 13025005 (First Time Taken) 13025015 (Second Time Taken) Grade Placement: 11-12 Credit: 3 Prerequisite: None.
 (EXPRHUS1) (EXPRHUS2) Corequisite: Practicum in Human Services.